Emirate of Abu Dhabi

 In the early 1970s, two important developments influenced the status of the Emirate of Abu Dhabi.
-The first was the establishment of the United Arab Emirates in December 1971, with Abu Dhabi as its political and administrative capital.
-The second was the sharp increase in oil prices following the October 1973 War, which accompanied a change in the relationship between the oil countries and foreign oil companies, leading to a dramatic rise in oil revenues.
-Abu Dhabi's Gross Domestic Product (GDP) estimates, in 2014, amounted to (EUR 0.24 tril.)
-AED 960 billion at current prices.
-Mining and quarrying (includes crude oil and natural gas) account for the largest contribution to GDP (58.5 per cent in 2011).
-Construction-related industries are the next largest contributor (10.1 per cent in 2011).
-GDP grew to AED 911.6 billion in 2012, or over US$100,000 per capita.
-In recent times, the Emirate of Abu Dhabi has continuously contributed around 60 per cent of the GDP of the United Arab Emirates, while its population constitutes only 34 per cent of the total UAE population according to the 2005 census.
+The first was the establishment of the United Arab Emirates in December 1971, with Abu Dhabi as its initially temporary political and administrative capital.
+The second was the sharp increase in oil prices after the Yom Kippur War, which accompanied a change in the relationship between the oil-exporting countries in the Middle East and foreign oil companies, leading to a dramatic rise in oil revenues.

+In 2024, Abu Dhabi had a nominal GDP of AED 1.132 trillion (US $308 billion), a nominal GDP per capita of US$84,900 (2023), and a government debt to GDP ratio of 16%.
+In 2022, the size of oil and mining trade increased by 54% and accounted for 48% of GDP.
+Construction was the next-largest contributor at 7.9%, followed by the financial sector at 6.1%.

 Etymology

 Before the area got the name Abu Dhabi, it was known as Milh, which means salt in Arabic, probably because of the salt water in the area.
 Milh is still the name of one of the islands in Abu Dhabi.

-"Dhabi" is the Arabic name of a particular species of native gazelle that was once common in the Arabian region.
-Abu Dhabi means the father of "Dhabi" (gazelle).
+Abu Dhabi means "father of the gazelle".
 The first use of the name goes back over 300 years.
-Since the origin of this name has been passed down from generation to generation through poems and legends, it is difficult to know the actual etymology of the name.
-It is thought that the name came about because of the abundance of gazelles in the area, and a popular folk tale about the founding of the city of Abu Dhabi involving Sheikh Shakhbut bin Dhiyab al Nahyan.
+Since the origin of this name has been passed down from generation to generation through poems and legends, it is difficult to know its actual etymology.
+It is thought that the name came about because of the abundance of gazelles in the area and a popular folk tale about the founding of the city of Abu Dhabi involving Sheikh Shakhbut bin Dhiyab Al Nahyan.